-BJP drops Varun Gandhi from national executive after he criticises Lakhimpur Kheri violence
+BJP drops Varun and Maneka Gandhi from national executive committee

 Varun Gandhi had strongly criticised the violence in Uttar Pradesh’s Lakhimpur Kheri district where eight people, four of them farmers, were killed during a protest against the Centre’s contentious agriculture laws.

-Farmer bodies have alleged that a vehicle which was part of Union minister Ajay Mishra’s convoy ran over the protestors.
+Farmer bodies have alleged that a vehicle that was part of Union minister Ajay Mishra’s convoy ran over the protestors.
 They have claimed that the vehicle belonged to the minister’s son Ashish Mishra.

 Just hours before the BJP’s announcement, Varun Gandhi posted a video on Twitter showing a vehicle running over a group of unarmed protestors.